CloudKlass/AVD/Instructions/Labs_EntraID/01_LAB_Deploy_host_pools_and_session_hosts_with_Entra_ID_Azure_portal.md

     > **Note**: Do not wait for the provisioning process to complete.
 This typically takes less than 1 minute.

-1. In the web browser displaying the Azure portal, search for and select **Microsoft Entra ID**.
-1. On the **Overview** page of the Microsoft Entra tenant associated with your subscription, in the **Manage** section of the vertical navigation menu, select **Users**.
-1. On the **Users** page, in the **Search** text box, enter the name of the `User1-` account listed on the Resources tab on the right side of the lab session window.
-1. In the list of results of the search, select the user account entry with the matching name.
-1. On the page displaying the proerties of the user account, in the **Manage** section of the vertical navigation menu, select **Groups**.
-1. On the **Groups** page, record the name of the group starting with **AVD-DAG** prefix (you will need it later in this lab).
-1. Navigate back to the **Users** page, in the **Search** text box, enter the name of the `User2-` account listed on the Resources tab on the right side of the lab session window.
-1. In the list of results of the search, select the user account entry with the matching name.
-1. On the page displaying the proerties of the user account, in the **Manage** section of the vertical navigation menu, select **Groups**.
-1. On the **Groups** page, record the name of the group starting with **AVD-RemoteApp** prefix (you will need it later in this lab).

 #### Task 2: Deploy an Azure Virtual Desktop host pool